Household (non-recyclable) Waste Collection

 If you are currently using sacks but would like a wheeled bin, please contact us.

-Currently, the majority of refuse collected from households in the District is taken to an Energy from Waste facility in Coventry.
+Currently, the majority of the non-recyclable household waste is taken to an Energy from Waste facility in Coventry.
 A very small amount is taken to a landfill site in Bubbenhall.

-we are working hard to reduce this sort of waste.
-You can help us by being a smart consumer and putting all recyclable and compostable materials in one of your other bins.
+We are working hard to reduce this sort of waste.
+You can help us by being a smart consumer and putting all recyclable and compostable materials in your recycling bins.

 Maggots are unpleasant, but there is no evidence to suggest that they cause health problems.
 The best approach is to be careful with your rubbish and food and ensure that flies cannot get to it.